jenbuzz/ngx-metafrenzy/README.md

 # ngx-metafrenzy

 This angular module will provide help in dynamically setting the head-tags such as meta/link/title.
+It works with **server-side rendering**!

 ## Requirements